 The Department of Music offers various programs leading to the degree of Bachelor of Music.
-Six routes are available: General, Performance, Music History, Composition and Theory, World Music and School Music.
-The General and the School Music Routes both require ★132 to complete the program.
+Six routes are available: General, Performance, Music History, Composition and Theory, School Music and World Music.
 The General Route allows students to take various options while the School Music Route prepares students for further training in music education and, in particular, for admission to the BEd After Degree program in Music Education.
-The Performance Route requires ★126 to complete the program and allows students to specialize in performance.
-The Music History Route requires ★126, the World Music Route requires ★129 and the Composition and Theory Route requires ★132.
+The Performance Route allows students to specialize in performance.

+The World Music Route requires ★123 to complete the program; and all other routes require ★126.